aria-jpl/topsApp_pge/readme.md

 See the testing section for more details on how to test and interact with the code.
 Note that the [context](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#understand-build-context) of the `docker build` must be this repo.

+April, 2021: An update to elasticssearch using `pip`.
+There are warnings/Errors because this is incompatible with mozart and hysds-core.
+Fortunately, I don't use these tools within this PGE.

 ## Reference for TopsApp

 TopsApp takes in SLC data from Sentinel-1 and runs the [TopsApp](https://github.com/isce-framework/isce2-docs/blob/master/Notebooks/UNAVCO_2020/TOPS/topsApp.ipynb) from ISCE2 automatically.
 See the linked notebook for a description of the algorithm and how to use this ISCE2 processing outside of the PGE.